 As my friends have gotten married, they’ve passed around these two plastic garbage bags of tulle.
 We’ve all used it at our weddings, and it still looks great.
 BTW, wrinkles easily steam out of tulle.

 I “designed” my centerpieces in a Michael’s, but I bought them online.
-Twenty each of table mirrors, hurricanes, blue glass pebbles, white candles, and 5 lbs. of dried lavender, all for less than $30.
+Twenty each of table mirrors, hurricanes, blue glass pebbles, white candles, and five pounds of dried lavender, all for less than $30.
 You just can’t beat that.

 Often, if you buy at least some minimum number, you get a discount.
 Hence, the above savings.

-An easy way to save on prizes for reception games or gifts for your volunteers.
+An easy way to save on favors or prizes for reception games.
 Now, I wish I’d thought of it before the wedding.

 Often, players in the wedding industry hook up to create package deals, or one will give you a discount if they know you’re using the other.
 It didn’t work out for me, but it’s worth the time it takes to ask the question.